 Hakone is a popular ‘onsen’ (hot spring) area lying around 90km to the south-west of Tokyo.
 Known for its wide range of accommodation options – including lots of traditional guesthouses with their own hot springs – along with plenty of great restaurants, museums, galleries and other attractions, Hakone attracts lots of visitors given its close proximity to the capital.
 Part of the larger area of Fuji-Hakone-Izu National Park, visitors to the area can often enjoy some of the best views of Mount Fuji to the west with the months of October and November being a particularly popular time of year given Hakone’s beautiful autumn colours.
 For information on how to get there, see our ‘How To Get To Hakone’ page.

 Readily accessible from Tokyo using the trains, Hakone offers visitors lots of reasons to visit.
 Most famously, Hakone is known of its numerous guesthouses including many ‘ryokan’ (traditional guesthouses), many of which have their own hot springs and offer international visitors the chance to enjoy the total comfort and relaxation of Japanese service.
 A popular getaway destination for Tokyoites, Hakone is home to many excellent galleries, museums and restaurants and of course, known for its outstanding views of Mount Fuji.
-Here’s our suggestion of 10 Things To Do in Hakone:
+Here’s our suggestion of the 15 best things to do in and around Hakone:

 1 / STAY AT A TRADITIONAL GUESTHOUSE / all year round